 * I don’t want to confuse you when I say “Avoid apologizing,” so please allow me to clarify.
 You should absolutely take responsibility for any faulty actions that you take so that you are being fair to your child.
 It also helps to model the ability to take responsibility for your actions and to apologize when necessary.
 That way, your child will learn these social cues and use them in relationships.
 However, when using time-out, you don’t want to give your child mixed messages and take away from your message: that the time-out occurred because of _______ behavior.
 Also, parents oftentimes apologize after time-outs unnecessarily in order to overcompensate for the punishment.
 Therefore, it is suggested to avoid apologizing unless it absolutely makes sense and is necessary.

-Need a little extra help getting your child to listen?
-Take my FREE course!
+Need a little extra help with managing your child’s misbehavior?
+Grab my FREE cheatsheet for mommies!

 Disclaimer: Although I was a therapist before I became a stay-at-home mom, I am not your therapist or your child’s therapist.
 Reading this post does not enter you into a client-therapist relationship with me.
 The content in this post is meant to be used as a general guideline and has not been individually tailored to the needs of you and your child.
 If you are in need of therapeutic services, please seek the support of a mental health counselor or behavior specialist.